Which Institutions Own Shares In Carnival Corporation & plc (CUK)?

 Carnival Corporation & plc (CUK): Who are the competitors?

-The company’s main competitors (and peers) include Marriott International Inc. (MAR) that is trading -0.41% down over the past 12 months and Carnival Corporation & plc (CCL) that is -47.91% lower over the same period.
-Norwegian Cruise Line Holdings Ltd. (NCLH) is -22.32% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Marriott International Inc. (MAR) that is trading 17.14% up over the past 12 months and Carnival Corporation & plc (CCL) that is -32.20% lower over the same period.
+Norwegian Cruise Line Holdings Ltd. (NCLH) is -0.65% down on the 1-year trading charts.